CLARITY THROUGH TRANSPARENCY

 Any such notice delivered by mail may be included with member service billings or as an integral part of or with the Cooperative’s monthly newsletter and/or its monthly insert, if any, in the Texas Coop Power.
 After the date of the notice of such amendments, these Bylaws shall be amended accordingly.

 Beginning with the third annual meeting of the Cooperative, and except as otherwise provided in the Articles of Consolidation of the Cooperative, Directors shall be so nominated and elected that one director from, or with respect to, each of Districts Nos.
-1 and 2 shall be elected for three-year terms at an annual member meeting; one director from, or with respect to, each of the Districts Nos.
-3, 4 and 5 shall be elected for three-year terms at the next succeeding annual member meeting; and one director from, or with respect to, each of District Nos.
-6 and 7 shall be elected for three-year terms at the next succeeding annual member meeting, and those elected shall serve until their terms expire or until their successors shall have been elected and shall have qualified, subject to the provisions of these Bylaws with respect to the removal of directors.
-If for any reason an election of directors shall not be held at an annual meeting of the members duly fixed and called pursuant to these Bylaws, such election may be held at a duly called and subsequently held special meeting or at the next annual meeting of the members.
-Failure of an election for a given year shall allow the incumbents whose directorship would have been voted on to hold over only until the next member meeting at which a quorum is present.
+1 and 2 shall be elected for three-year te1ms at an annual Member meeting; one director from, or with respect to, each of the Districts Nos.
+3, 4 and 5 shall be elected for three-year tenns at the next succeeding annual Member meeting; and one director from, or with respect to, each of District Nos.
+6 and 7 shall be elected for three-year terms at the next succeeding annual Member meeting, and those elected shall serve until their terms expire or until their successors shall have been elected and shall have qualified, subject to the provisions of these Bylaws with respect to the removal of directors.
+If for any reason an election of directors shall not be held at an annual meeting of the Members duly fixed and called pursuant to these Bylaws, such election may be held at a duly called and subsequently held special meeting or at the next annual meeting of the Members.
+Failure of an election for a given year shall allow the incumbents whose directorship would have been voted on to hold over only until the next Member meeting at which a quorum is present.

 (e) The President of the Cooperative shall preside at any meeting called for the purpose of considering for-cause removal of one or more directors.
-Notwithstanding any other provisions hereof to the contrary, no action may be taken at any such meeting unless eight 8% of the Cooperative’s members are present in person at the meeting, which number shall constitute a quorum any meeting of the members called for the purpose of for-cause removal of a director of the Cooperative.
+Notwithstanding any other provisions hereof to the contrary, no action may be taken at any such meeting unless eight 8% of the Cooperative's Members are present in person at the meeting, which number shall constitute a quorum at any meeting of the Members called for the purpose of for-cause removal of a director of the Cooperative.